Scaling Laws

 Train across scales.
 Smaller models are trained with varied parameter counts, token budgets, and compute budgets.
 These runs create the data used to fit the scaling relationship.

 Fit a curve.
-The relationship is often modeled as a power law or related smooth function.
-The resulting equation estimates how performance should change as resources increase.
+The relationship is often modeled as a power law or related smooth function, with an irreducible-loss term or other correction where needed.
+The resulting equation estimates how the chosen metric should change as resources increase.

 Allocate resources.
-Labs use the fitted relationship to decide whether to spend more compute on a larger model, more data, longer training, better data filtering, or more inference-time reasoning.
+Labs use the fitted relationship to decide whether to spend more compute on a larger model, more data, longer training, better data filtering, stronger post-training, or more inference-time reasoning.

 Validate at scale.
-The strongest use of scaling laws is predictive: a lab makes a forecast from smaller experiments, trains the larger system, and then checks whether the final behavior landed near the forecast.
+The strongest use of scaling laws is predictive: a lab makes a forecast from smaller experiments before the final run is known, trains or evaluates the larger system, and checks whether the final result landed near the forecast.

 Why It Matters